 On the other hand, piccolo clarinets in Ab, C clarinets, basset horns in F, alto clarinets Eb and contrabass clarinets are still in use within chamber music and clarinet choir repertoire.
 In jazz music, Bb and bass clarinets are the main ones used for this purpose today, as A clarinets became extinct within this style and wind bands.

-To finish I would like to share the most complete picture of the clarinet family I have been able to find.
-Clarinet choirs still tend to use as many instruments of the family as possible.
-As an example the following picture from ‘Clarinet Fussion‘, a clarinet choir in San Francisco.
+To finish I would like to share this video by Cyrille Mercadier, where he shows the pitch and tone of each instrument by playing the same musical passage.
+Also, clarinet choirs tend to use as many instruments of the family as possible.
+As an example one of the most complete picture of the clarinet family I have been able to find from ‘Clarinet Fussion‘, a clarinet choir in San Francisco.